Internet-of-People/iop-profile-server/docs/ARCH-PS-Fundamentals.md

 ## IoP Server Library

 Profile server depends on [IoP Server Library](https://github.com/Fermat-ORG/iop-server-library), which is a set of reusable modules that can be used to create IoP network servers as well as clients that connect to them.
-The following are some examples of what IoP Server Library offers:
+The following are some examples of what IoP Server Library offers to profile server:

 ### Cryptography